 - Austin’s nature and city parks have wonderfully maintained.
-We are also lucky enough to be in the best area for state parks within a 45 minute drive.
 Depending on your idea of fun, Pedernales Falls to the west, and McKinney Falls just to the east of town are a good way to enjoy nature without too much hiking & sweating.
 Enjoy Price & Natalie’s McKinney Falls proposal here, but maybe tell her to leave the backpack at home next time :)

-- Town Lake Boardwalk at dusk will give you the lake, trees, downtown skyline a most importantly clean, man-made spot to drop to your knee and a great bump out for night shots of downtown.
-Modern, clean and easy to get to!
+- Town Lake Boardwalk at dusk will give you the lake, trees, downtown skyline a clean, man-made spot to drop to your knee and a great bump out for night shots of downtown.
+Modern, downtown and easy to get to!
 What more could you want?

 - Botanical gardens are always a safe bet with pretty flowers and perfectly tucked away spots.
-In south Austin the Zilker Botanical Garden is a perfect location for that.
-Call ahead to check hours and prices.
+The Zilker Botanical Garden is a perfect location for that.
+Call ahead to check hours and prices

 Plus, if you decide that I’m pretty cool and good at my job and want to continue with hiring me for the wedding, we’ll already be comfy with each other and your family will already know me!
 Be like Peter & Mallory and hire me for the destination proposal and South Congress engagements!
 Bonus points all around.